Atelfo/Atelfo.github.io/_posts/2022-06-19-brief-notes-on-a-rare-breed.md

 ---
 layout: post
-title: Brief notes on the book "A Rare Breed: How people and perseverance built BioMarin into one of the world's most innovative companies"
+title: "Brief notes on the book 'A Rare Breed: How people and perseverance built BioMarin into one of the world's most innovative companies'"
 ---

 # Brief notes on the book "A Rare Breed: How people and perseverance built BioMarin into one of the world's most innovative companies"